Santa Barbara Junior Ensembles

 Young musicians who are interested in developing their ensemble skills and working to learn the skills necessary for them to grow to the next level are encouraged to participate.
 During the last hour of rehearsal, intermediate students break off to meet as a smaller chamber ensemble.
 In this group, young musicians are challenged to learn how to play without a conductor.
 Through the audition process, Ms. McLeod and her team of coaches determine which students are advanced enough for this smaller ensemble experience.
 The fundamental goal of the Junior Orchestra is for students to begin the ensemble preparation for admission into the Youth Symphony.
 In addition, it is very important that students feel successful and have fun as they develop their musicianship.
 All students are accepted into the Junior Ensembles.
 Each year an audition is held for placement purposes only.

-All performances are at 3pm at First United Methodist Church at 300 E. Anapamu Street unless otherwise noted.
+All performances are at First United Methodist Church (300 E. Anapamu St) and are free admission unless otherwise noted.

 - 2017-18 Policies & Rules (English and Spanish)